JuanRodriguez19/SensorEffector/README.md

 <br> ![imageofsensor](https://github.com/JuanRodriguez19/SensorEffector/blob/master/Documentation/TimeCommit.JPG)

 ### Assembly of Pi
-These steps will cover how to set up the Raspberry Pi 3 B+ properly so that you have the ability to log in test your sensors capabilites.
+These steps will cover how to set up the Raspberry Pi 3 B+ properly so that you have the ability to log in and test your sensors capabilites.

-1.
+1. Format an SD card with a minimum of 8GB to be used for the OS of the Pi.
+You can use the following link to download a SD card formatting software:https://www.sdcard.org/downloads/formatter_4/index.html

-2.
+2. Download and unzip the latest version of the OS for the Raspberry Pi to your SD card.
+Download NOOBS in the link as that will ensure that you will have almost everything required when starting:https://www.raspberrypi.org/downloads/noobs/

-3.
+3. Once the image is on the SD card, remove it from the pc and insert it in the Pi.
+Now plug in a seperate monitor, mouse, keyboard, HDMI, ethernet cable, and power supply to the Pi in their corresponding ports.
+The Pi turns on automatically when the power is plugged in.

 4.